-Knox City Council undertakes regular audits of ATS as well as a final 100% compliance audit at the completion of the nominated zones.
-ATS also undertakes its own internal auditing during pruning as well as at completion of the nominated zones.
+Knox City Council undertakes regular audits of Contractors as well as a final 100% compliance audit at the completion of the nominated zones.

 The Project Officer-Trees oversees the auditing cycle with the Proactive Arborist.
-The Proactive Arborist conducts monthly audits of ATS during pruning and is also responsible for the final end of zone completion audit.
+The Proactive Arborist conducts monthly audits of the line clearing Contractor during pruning and is also responsible for the final end of zone completion audit.